AstreaTSS/PYTHIAWebsite/docs/setup/messaging_setup.md

 # Messaging Setup

 !!! note
-    You must invite the bot and set up the basic settings before setting up the messaging system - check [the basic setup page](basic_setup.md) for more information.
+    You must invite the bot to your server to set up the messaging system.
+However, you do *not* need to set the player role for this system.

+    Still, you should read up [the basic setup page](basic_setup.md) for more information on setting up the bot.

 ## Configuration